Count Radetzky's 5th Hussar Regiment: Napoleonic Wars

 After the outbreak of the revolution in 1848, the regiment was used to quell street fighting in Milan.
 This was followed by involvement in the battles at Goito.
 Part of the regiment fought in the Battle of Custozza.
 The Streifkorps fought at Vicenza, Valeggio and Le sei Vie.

 In 1849 a division was set to patrol Borgo San Siro and Vigevano, while another fought at Gamboló and advanced to Romagna.

 World War I

 During the First World War, the hussars were exposed to a wide variety of uses.
-Initially they fought cavalry in the regimental association, but were also used infantry in all theaters of war.
+Initially, they fought as cavalry in the regimental association but were also used as infantry in all theaters of war.
 As with all schools of cavalry in Austria-Hungary, the old horseback tactics were abandoned in light of high casualties.

-After the proclamation of Hungary as an independent state in October 1918, the Hungarian-born soldiers were called upon by the interim government to stop fighting and to return home.
+After Hungary was proclamated an independent state in October 1918, the interim government called upon the Hungarian-born soldiers to stop fighting and return home.